Szeretni/ttks0500-protocol-programming/assignments/06/spec.md

 ## Requests

-An user makes requests to a server which sends responses back to the user.
+A user makes requests to a server which sends responses back to the user.
 The server responses with LISTRESPONSE, OK or ERROR messages.
 The responses may contain additional information such as the todo file's content or an error code.